Dev0psKing/aptitude-prep-journey/aptitude-reasoning-prep-journey/Quantitative Aptitude (Part 1)/Introduction to Numbers.md

 | 🧩 **Puzzle Curiosity** | Ability to notice simple number or pattern sequences    |
 | 🗣️ **Word Awareness** | Understanding basic English sentences and meanings      |

-> 📝 *Note:* Gaps in these foundations are normal - this course helps you close them through targeted, structured practice.
+> 📝 *Note:* Gaps in these foundations are normal - this repo helps you close them through targeted, structured practice.

 ---